Dubai: Top Damac official clarifies rumours of airline venture

 Social media posts showed an aircraft with Damac Air livery and airport information boards with its logo displays.

-However, with Amira’s clarification, it now appears that the move was just a marketing technique to promote Damac Islands, which will have a large number of waterfront villas.
+However, it has now been clarified that Damac Air was simply a “meticulously planned” marketing campaign to promote Damac Islands, which will have a large number of waterfront villas.
+It gave global audiences the chance to win air tickets to their favourite travel destinations.

 Located in the Al Qudra area, the property is located next to Damac’s Sun City community.
 According to renderings of the property, small lagoons of water will run across it that will provide residents with a floating yoga deck, a lagoon waterfall, and an aqua park.
 A central hub fountain will integrate water, fire, and laser effects.